IMF WEO Forecast Tracker

 Notable Examples

 • Greece — Government Debt: The IMF's own Independent Evaluation Office criticized the austerity-era debt forecasts.
 The dot cloud shows how projections kept underestimating Greek debt as the crisis deepened.
+In the scores table above, Greece's GDP growth shows 60% of forecasts were too high since 2010.

 • Japan — CPI Inflation: For years, forecasts predicted inflation would return to 2%—and it never did.
 The cloud fans out above the flatline, until post-COVID inflation finally arrived and caught forecasters going the other way.
+Over the full sample, 64% of one-year-ahead inflation forecasts were too high.

 About the WEO